mongodb-js/backbone-parentmodel/README.md

 [![Build Status](https://travis-ci.org/mongodb-js/backbone-parentmodel.svg?branch=master)](https://travis-ci.org/mongodb-js/backbone-parentmodel)

 backbone-parentmodel provides a set of extensions to Backbone.Model for working with nested structures where logic is assigned to nested Models and Collections.
-The core functionality is to override `clone`, `toJSON`, and `parse` methods to handle the nesting.
+The core functionality overrides `clone`, `clear`, `toJSON`, and `parse` methods to handle the nesting and provides a few additional utility methods.

 Nested structures are defined as:

 ```js
 const MyModel = ParentModel.extend({